inferiorhumanorgans/DS2PlusPlus/README.md

 DS2PlusPlus
 -----------

-This library and all of its constitutent elements are licensed under the LGPL v3.0.
+This library, including its code, its data, and all of its other constitutent elements, is licensed under the [GNU LGPL v3.0](http://www.gnu.org/licenses/lgpl-3.0.html).

+tl;dr You're welcome to use this in a commercial, closed source application.
+However any changes you make to libds2 or the ECU definition files must be made available.
+Sharing is caring, right?

 ###Contents###